blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

         ![Health probe configuration showing port 59999 as the probe port.](images/hands-on-lab/2019-03-25-00-09-54.png "Health probe configuration")

-12. On the sqlag load balancer blade, select **Load balancing rules** and then select the **+Add** button.
+11. On the sqlag load balancer blade, select **Load balancing rules** and then select the **+Add** button.

+    >**Note**: If your add button is greyed out and you have a message that states *Updating* then your load balancer is still configuring the prior steps.
+If it does not complete in a few minutes you can refresh the browser until it is available.

-13. On the Add load balancing rule blade, use the following configuration values then select **OK** and wait for the load balancer to complete the update.
+12. On the Add load balancing rule blade, use the following configuration values then select **OK** and wait for the load balancer to complete the update.

     - Name: **sqlrules**
     - IP Version: **IPv4**